History of Berliner FC Dynamo (1989–2004): Renaming and first Berlin Cup victory (1998–1999)

-BFC Dynamo had success in the 1998–99 Berlin Cup.
+BFC Dynamo had been successful in the Berlin Cup in 1998–99.
 The team was qualified for its first Berlin Cup final.
-BFC Dynamo defeated Berlin Türkspor 1965 4–1 in the final at the Fredrich-Ludwig-Jahn-Sportpark on 11 May 1999 and won its first Berlin Cup.
-Ayhan Gezen and Mario Maek scored one goal each and Heiko Brestrich scored two goals for BFC Dynamo.
+BFC Dynamo defeated Berlin Türkspor 1965 4–1 in the final at the Friedrich-Ludwig-Jahn-Sportpark on 11 May 1999 and won its first Berlin Cup.
+Ayhan Gezen and Mario Maek scored one goal each, and Heiko Brestrich scored two goals for BFC Dynamo.
 Supporters of BFC Dynamo invaded the pitch after the final whistle to celebrate the title.
 Some supporters also attacked players of Berlin Türkspor 1965.
 Club President Wanski immediately apologized for the behavior at the press conference after the match.
 The Turkish association in Berlin-Brandenburg (TBB) demanded that BFC Dynamo be excluded from the coming DFB-Pokal and that the chairman of the Berlin Football Association (BFV) Otto Höhne resign.
 However, Höhne announced that the victory for BFC Dynamo could not be questioned.
 BFC Dynamo and Berlin Türkspor 1965 then agreed to meet in a friendly match in the coming season and to organize a joint meal for players.
-Klaus Goldbach took over as coach before the last matchday of the league season.
-BFC Dynamo defeated FC Rot-Weiß Erfurt 2–0 on the last matchday and finished the 1998–99 Regionalliga Nordost in eighth place.
-Davor Krznarić and Sven Ohly left for SV Babelsberg 03, Timo Lesch for 1.
+Former FC Rot-Weiß Erfurt-player and coach Klaus Goldbach took over as new coach before the last matchday of the league season.
+BFC Dynamo defeated FC Rot-Weiß Erfurt 3–1 on the last matchday and finished the 1998–99 Regionalliga Nordost in eighth place.
+Davor Krznarić and Sven Ohly left for SV Babelsberg 03, Ayhan Gezen for FC Rot-Weiß Erfurt, Timo Lesch for 1.
 FC Magdeburg and Bernd Jopek for FSV Fortuna Pankow after the season.